top of page

 Alcohol: 43%

-On the rocks: Smooth and thick, with a nice balance between sharp and sweet; never falling to heavy on either side.
-Unlike other bottles of kasutori or sake kasu shōchū the typical sake notes are less pronounced, you can catch some lychee, licorice and vanilla, and these counterbalanced by some really nice mature earthy notes that finish off with a really nice sweetness.
+On the rocks: Smooth and thick, with a nice balance between sharp and sweet—never falling too heavily on either side.
+Unlike other kasutori or sake kasu shōchū, the typical sake notes are less pronounced here.
+You can catch some lychee, licorice, and vanilla, nicely counterbalanced by mature earthy notes that finish with a really pleasant sweetness.
+The 43% alcohol adds gentle warmth without dominating, making this a refined and enjoyable pour over ice.

-Straight: Intense is the best way to start, with the sharpness really up front but amazing this settles quickly which gives the less in your face notes some breathing room.
-What I enjoyed about this the most was the finish, you can catch some really amazing flavors for a minute or two after drinking.
+Straight: Intense is the best way to describe the start—the sharpness is right up front, but it settles quickly, giving the subtler notes some breathing room.
+What I enjoyed most was the finish: you can catch some really amazing flavors lingering for a minute or two after drinking.
+The higher proof shows more clearly here, but it stays smooth and controlled, letting the sake-like fruit and earthy depth come through without harshness.

 水割り Diluted with water

-4:1, This mellows out quite a bit, and the added water helps some of those beautiful sake notes come to the surface leaving a really nice drink to sip.
-My preference is on-the-rocks as I prefer the bigger punch but if I was going to have more than 1 glass, adding a splash of water or letting the ice melt half way would be my choice.
+4:1 ratio: This mellows out quite a bit, and the added water helps some of those beautiful sake notes (pear, peach, lychee) come to the surface, resulting in a really nice drink to sip.
+My preference is on the rocks for the bigger punch, but if I was going to have more than one glass, adding a splash of water or letting the ice melt halfway would be my choice.
+It keeps the shōchū light and approachable without losing too much character.

-Paired with chocolate: Vietnam 75% dark chocolate and Otsujyōchū straight.
-Now this is a match made in heaven, the sweetness of shochu opens up the dark, rich chocolate to create an amazing combination that reminds of a chocolate ganache or a chocolate tart with vanilla and fruit.
-Absolutely sublime.
+Paired with chocolate: Vietnam 75% dark chocolate.
+Now this is a match made in heaven.
+The sweetness of Otsujyōchū opens up the dark, rich chocolate to create an amazing combination that reminds me of a chocolate ganache or a chocolate tart with vanilla and fruit.
+Absolutely sublime—the shōchū’s subtle fruit and vanilla lift the cocoa without clashing, and the finish lingers beautifully with layered richness.
+A standout pairing that turns the pour into something almost dessert-like.

 Enjoy straight or on-the-rocks